Time, proportion, resemblance, memory : The music of Richard Beaudoin (American, b. 1975)

 writings published by Perspectives of New Music, The Journal of Music Theory, Organised Sound, Divergence Press, Journal of the CeReNeM, and The Journal of Aesthetics and Art Criticism;

-and the development of a new compositional approach based on micro-temporal measurements of recorded performances, in collaboration with the Professor Olivier Senn of the Hochschule, Luzern.
+and the development of a new compositional approach based on micro-temporal measurements of recorded performances, in collaboration with Professor Olivier Senn of the Hochschule, Luzern.
 Recordings of the inaugural works, including from the series Études d’un prelude and The Artist and his Model, were released in New York on the 2-CD set, Microtimings.

 Mr Beaudoin teaches composition and theory at Harvard University.